 2. You can save a lot of time, money, and effort on prepping and shipping items when you raise your ASP.

 Think about Bob and Sally again.
 With Sally’s one $100 item, she only had to expend the time, money, and effort to put one FBA label on her item, put one poly bag on her item, and pack that one item in her FBA shipment.
 But Bob with his $10 items…he (or someone he has hired) has to put on 10 FBA labels, seal 10 poly bags, and pack 10 items for shipment to get that $100 in sales.
 All of those costs add up over time, and you can save money and increase profits by reducing the amount of prep work required in your business.
-Increasing your ASP is a great way to reduce your necessary prep work.
+Increasing your ASP is a great way to reduce your necessary prep work, while making more profits.